-Software engineering always involves at least one customer for the software that it produces.
+Software engineering always involves at least one customer, the actual expected consumer for the software that it produces.
 The customer perspective must be integrated into the day-to-day work of the team to prevent an inappropriate solution from being produced.